Newsletters and Changelog

 Update to IQ is meaningless.

-Donation process formalised.
+Donation process formalised---no more long email conversations about how to do that, unless you actually want to.
 Accepting bitcoin and paypal.
 Links scattered around the place.

 RSS feed moved to here.
 Redirects in place.
 Hopefully not too annoying for you all.

 By request, merge changelog and newsletters into RSS feed.

 Complete overhaul: Maslow's hierarchy of needs at is was intended to be interpreted.

 New article on what might be the oldest and most universal religious impulse, and the crucial role of female zealots.

 Newsletter signup form made less obtrusive but scattered in more places around the site in response to a couple emails noting they couldn't find it.

 On the link between reading fiction, the development of empathy, and theory of mind.